iwsys/IWScast/README.md

 Allows broadcast online your mp3 files.
 Only PHP.
 No MySQL.
 You can listen stream on a computer, smartphone, TV set-top box, internet-receiver.
+Can be used on older computers.
+Works great on computer CPU - 900 MHz, RAM - 512 Mb.

 Requirements:
 Ubuntu 12.04+, Apache2, php5.3 or php7